Setting the log level to debug

 Add the following lines in

 This will print out a lot of helpful information in your log file.
 If this information is not sufficient, you can also set the log level to

 Failed when trying to obtain the endpoints from your IdP

 This indicates that the metadata endpoint of your IdP is not reachable.
-In Kibana, check the following setting:
+Please check the following setting in sg_config.yml:

 openid_auth_domain: enabled: true order: 1 http_authenticator: type: "openid" ... config: openid_connect_url: http://keycloak.examplesss.com:8080/auth/realms/master/.well-known/openid-configuration ...

 This indicates that one or more of the Kibana configuration settings are missing.